 Building your website through Google Sites is straightforward with the new and improved Google Website Builder.
 In the steps below, we specifically cover how to build a website through the new Google Sites.

-Like all services offered by Google, whether it’s Gmail or YouTube, you will need a Google account sign-in before building your website.
-You can easily make one through Gmail by providing a phone number and username.
+Like all Google services, whether Gmail or YouTube, you will need a Google account sign-in before building your website.
+You can easily create a Google account through Gmail by providing a phone number and username.
+This will give you access to various Google apps for personal or business use.
 Once you’ve created an account, you now have a Google Sites sign-in.

-After you created your Google account, you can now access Google Sites.
-Simply input sites.google.com into your URL bar to access Google Sites.
+After you create your Google account, you can now access Google Sites.
+Simply input sites.google.com into your URL bar to access Google Sites, one of the top free site builders available today.
 On the Google Sites page, you will see an inventory of your websites created via Google Sites.
 For the first-time user, this will be blank.
-However, if you’ve used Google Sites before, you can access older websites created through the classic Google Sites by prompting the side bar.
-Prompt the side bar by clicking on the tripe line at the top of the page.
+However, if you’ve used Google Sites before, you can access older websites created through the classic Google Sites by prompting the sidebar.
+Prompt the sidebar by clicking on the tripe line at the top of the page.
 To make a new website, click on the + sign in the right-hand corner.

 Once you click the + sign, Google Sites will open to its website builder.
 Via the Google Website Builder, you have an array of tools and options at your disposal.
 Here is a condensed list of what you can do with the Google Website Builder: